JMSDF Sasebo Naval Base: History

-On 1 August 1952, he National Safety Agency Coastal Safety Force was established, and the Sasebo Route Enlightenment Corps was newly formed under the control of the Yokosuka District Force.
+On 1 August 1952, the National Safety Agency Coastal Safety Force was established, and the Sasebo Route Enlightenment Corps was newly formed under the control of the Yokosuka District Force.
 On November 25 Sasebo City Council approves provision to the guards of the former garrison site in the Kurashima area.

 On 28 August 1953, a general supervision department was set up for the southwestern part of the Guard in Sasebo.
 On September 16, the new edition of the Sasebo District Force of the Guard was created, established by the District General Administration Department and the Sasebo Base Guard.
 On November 14, the opening of the District General Administration Department at the site of the former garrison in the Kurashima area.

 On 1 July 1954, the National Safety Agency Guard was reorganized into the Defense Agency Maritime Self-Defense Force.
 In March 1968, Sasebo District General Manager relocated to the current location.

 On 3 November 1971, the Maritime Self-Defense Force observing ceremony was held in Sasebo.
 45 ships and 61 aircraft participated.

 On 15 October 1980, Self-Defense Force Sasebo Hospital was opened.

 On March 31, 1986, marked the completion of the first pier for 5,000-ton class destroyers in the Hirase area.

 In May 1989, the second pier in the Hirase area was completed.

 In March 2019 the Ground Self-Defense Force Sakibe branch office opened in Sakibe district.

 At the end of March 2021, the Self-Defense Forces Yokosuka Hospital abolished the Self-Defense Forces Sasebo Hospital due to the strengthening of its functions, and plans to reduce it to a clinic.